 Atlanta, GA 30348-5281

-You can request all three credit reports at once, or order them one at a time (for example, one report every four months).
-Once you've received your three free annual credit reports, you can still request additional reports, but there may be a charge for doing so.
+You can request all three credit reports at once, or order them one at a time.
+Once you’ve received your three free annual credit reports, you can still request additional reports, but there may be a charge for doing so.
 By law, a credit reporting agency cannot charge you more than $12.50 for a credit report.